top of page

 Settler Impact Policy

 We acknowledge living and working on unceded Coast Salish lands of the Sen’ákw, Skwxwú7mesh, Musqueam, and the Tsleil-Waututh Peoples.
 We will be contributing annually to organizations that directly support Indigenous women and youth in our local community.
-This includes supporting local Indigenous Artists and small businesses.
-As well as (BWSS) Battered Women's Support Services Programs.

 Environmental Impact Policy

-Our beaches and oceans are integral to life and need us to reduce our impact and contribute to climate justice.
+Our beaches and oceans are integral to life and need us to reduce our

+impact and contribute to climate justice.
 As such we contribute annually to the David Suzuki Foundation’s Programs.

-Bridging the path of reconciliation and land-based support, we have established a pilot project with the DSF.
-The Kits Point Butterflyway has established over 20 Indigenous Friendship Patches, growing plant kin for local Indigenous artists.
+Bridging the path of reconciliation and land-back support we are a proud host for The Kits Point Butterflyway Indigenous Friendship Patch Project that has established over 20 Indigenous Friendship Patches, growing plant

 Indigenous Friendship patches & the butterflyway project

-This is a volunteer project chaired by Sarah Jamieson Consulting and in partnership with The David Suzuki Foundation.
+This is a volunteer project chaired by Sarah Jamieson Consulting and in

 12 - Culturally appropriate Early Childhood Education